mkorpela/pabot/README.md

 --chunk
   Optionally chunk tests to PROCESSES number of robot runs.
 This can save time because all the suites will share the same setups and teardowns.

+--pabotprerunmodifier [PRERUNMODIFIER MODULE OR CLASS] Like Robot Framework's --prerunmodifier, but executed only once in the pabot's main process.
+Not passed to pabot subprocesses unlike the regular --prerunmodifier command.
+Can be used, for example, to modify the list of tests to be performed.

 Example usages:

      pabot test_directory